Citizen-Knowledge-Graph/requirement-profiles/README.md

 # requirement-profiles
-Requirement profiles &amp; details about data fields and materialization queries
+Requirement profiles, details about datafields and materialization queries.

+Used in the [foerderfunke-app](https://github.com/Citizen-Knowledge-Graph/foerderfunke-app) and for developing the [matching-engine](https://github.com/Citizen-Knowledge-Graph/matching-engine).